-Whether it is a fall, a car accident or a sprain from playing sports, a knee injury can be very painful and lead to ongoing problems, such as chronic pain, difficulty bending, problems weight bearing, locking of the knee and instability.
+Whether it is a fall, a car accident or a sprain from playing sports, a knee injury can be very painful and lead to ongoing problems, such as Complex Regional Pain Syndrome, difficulty bending, problems weight bearing, locking of the knee and instability.
 There are five different types of knee injuries and for each there is a specific recommended treatment.
 Below are the five types of injury and an explanation of how each type of injury usually occurs:

 1) Sprain: Injuries to the ligaments that hold the knee together.

 There are three levels of knee sprain, which are:

 - Grade 1- Ligament is stretched and painful

 2) Strain: Tendons/muscles surrounding the knee are stretched, usually due to hyper-flexion/extension of the knee.